vityobug/homelab/apps/romm/README.md

 * ROM Files: Stored on an NFS share, providing a centralized location for larger files and ensuring easy access from multiple nodes.

-## Persistent Storage Configuration

-The ROMM application relies on Kubernetes Persistent Volumes (PVs) and Persistent Volume Claims (PVCs) to manage its storage needs.
-These are defined in the following configuration files:

-* pv.yml – Defines the Persistent Volume (PV) for ROM storage.

-* pvc.yml – Defines the NFS Persistent Volume Claim (PVC) used by the application.

 ## Environment Variables

-All necessary environment variables, including database credentials, are stored separately in `romm-secrets.yml`.
+All necessary environment variables, including database credentials, are stored separately in `secrets.yaml`.
 This file defines Kubernetes Secrets, ensuring sensitive information is managed securely.
 These secrets should be applied before deploying the application:

-`kubectl apply -f romm-secrets.yml`
+`kubectl apply -f ./secrets.yaml`

 Ensure proper access control is in place to protect these secrets.